aws-samples/shopfloor-connectivity/docs/core/channel-configuration.md

 Default is false

-The names of the values for the fields in the structure start with the name of the value appended by the names of the sub elements, separated by a ".".
-After decomposing the structured value into individual values, it is removed from the dataset.
-If the structure was an element in a list of structures the name is the name of the element, followed by a zero indexed order number of the element in the list and the name of the sub element, all separated by a ".".

 ---
 ### Description
-User-defined description of the channel
+The Description property allows users to provide a human-readable text description of the channel.
+It accepts a string value that can be used to document the purpose, function, or any other relevant information about the channel.
+This property helps in maintaining clear documentation and understanding of the channel's role within the configuration.

 **Type**: String

 ---

 ### Metadata

 The optional [Metadata](../README.md#metadata) element can be used to add additional data to the output at the channel level.
-If metadata is specified, which is a map of string indexed values, it will be added to the output at the channel level as an element that can be configured through the "Metadata" entry of the ElementNames configuration element.
+If metadata is specified, which is a map of string indexed values, it will be added to the output at the channel level as an element that can be configured through the "Metadata" entry of the [ElementNames](./sfc-configuration.md#elementnames) configuration element.

 **Type**: Map[String, String]